Hawaiki expands US point-of-presence to Seattle

 Hawaiki selected the Westin Building Exchange based on the large number of simplified connectivity options and available cloud services that has been the hallmark of the original transpacific, terabit fibre hub on the U.S. West coast.

 Recently, Hawaiki partnered with Connectivity-as-a-Service firm PacketFabric.
-The agreement allows Hawaiki to use PacketFabric’s network to expand capacity to more than 150 data centres across the United States and Europe.
+The agreement allows Hawaiki to use PacketFabric's network to expand capacity to more than 150 data centers across the United States and Europe.

 “Partnering with Hawaiki allows us to extend our disruptive Software-defined Networking (SDN) platform into the fast-growing markets of the Asia-Pacific region, including the creation of new POPs in Sydney and Auckland,” comments PacketFabric president and COO, Chad Milam.